rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 -   Preplanned design and evolutionary design both generate real functioning solutions.
     Designoids are *not* solutions.
 They are apparent, not real design.
+-   It still seems useful to distinguish between preplanned and evolutionary design processes.
 -   Biological design is not always better.
 -   I think Dan does a better job talking about design in [his talk at The Royal Institution](https://www.youtube.com/watch?v=AZX6awZq5Z0).